Box Truck Liftgate Guide (2025 Buyer’s Guide, Costs & Types)

 • Prevents worker comp claims

-• Makes or breaks efficiency on dock-free routes
+• Makes or breaks efficiency on dock-free routes and tight loading areas

 There’s a wide range of lift gate designs—each with its pros, cons, and best-use cases.